Zalantun: History

 Zalantun was formerly known as Butha (布特哈 (Bùtèhā)), and the city was made into an administrative centre in the Kangxi era.
 In 1929, Buteha was renamed as Yalu county (雅鲁县 (Yǎlǔ Xiàn)) because the Yalu River runs through it, but in 1933 it became the Zalantun Banner (扎兰屯旗 (Zhālántún Qí)).
 In 1983, Zalantun ceased to be a banner and became a part of Hulunbuir, remaining so today.

+Administrative divisions

+Zalantun is made up of 7 subdistricts, 8 towns, 1 township, and 3 ethnic townships.

 Climate

 Zalantun has a monsoon-influenced humid continental climate (Köppen Dwa/Dwb), with long frigid winters, very warm summers, and short transitional seasons.
 The monthly mean temperature ranges from −16.5 °C in January to 21.7 °C in July, while the annual mean is 3.65 °C. Typifying the influence of the East Asian Monsoon, on average, a majority of the annual 501 mm of precipitation falls in July and August alone.

 Economy

 Zalantun's economy is based primarily on tourism and agriculture, livestock and forestry.
 The Harbin-Manzhouli Railway traverses the district.
 It is rich in food grains, particularly wheat, soy and corn, as well as cattle, sheep, horse and other livestock.
 It has an industrial base in paper production, candy production, and wool.
 It has an annual average temperature of 2 °C and an average annual precipitation of 480mm.
 The northwest portion of the district consists of natural forests in the Greater Khingan mountains.